-362 CLIA's predecessors, Alaska Cruise Association, provided one comment on February 14, 2011, but this was over 4 years prior to the filing of the Complaint, and CLIAA is barred from bringing allegations on items proposed prior to April 12, 2012.
+CLIA's predecessor, Alaska Cruise Association, provided one comment on February 14, 2011 making a comment on bathroom maintenance in general, and claiming that MPF could not be spent for services that are also available to the public (although the bathrooms maintained by MPF are only needed because of the cruise ship passengers and are closed in the winter when there are no cruise ships (Affidavit of Watt), but this was over 4 years prior to the filing of the Complaint, and CLIAA is barred from bringing allegations on items proposed prior to April 12, 2012.
 (See Exh.
 CC).
-ACA's arguments were based on an entirely different legal theory then they are trying to advance in their motion.
 CLIA has not provided any exhibits that CLIA objected to this expenditure after February 14, 2011.
+396 CBJ does not have records of any objects by CLIA for FY 13 or FY15.
+In (See Exh.
+BS;CLIA006048C).